 3. Percentile comparison group

 This is one of the most misunderstood differences.
-SSAT percentiles compare your student against everyone who has taken the SSAT in the past three years — a group that skews toward very high-achieving students, since most SSAT takers are applying to selective schools.
-A 75th percentile SSAT score is genuinely competitive.
+SSAT percentiles compare your student against everyone who has taken the SSAT in the past three years, a group that skews toward very high-achieving students, since most SSAT takers are applying to selective schools.
+A 75th percentile SSAT score is very competitive.

 ISEE percentiles compare your student only to others in the same grade level who took the ISEE in the same year.
 This produces a wider range of scores at the top end, but the comparison group is slightly broader.